'Mrs. Fang': Film Review | Locarno 2017

 Chinese documentarian Wang Bing chronicles the last 10 days in the life of the title character in his latest feature.

 Chinese documentary filmmaker Wang Bing gets death ready for its close-up in Mrs. Fang, his Locarno Golden Leopard winner that’s as unflinching as it is gloomy.
 The film’s relatively fleet 86-minute running time is miniscule compared to the whopping 551 minutes of his 2003 masterpiece, Tie Xi Qu: West of the Tracks, though slow-cinema aficionados needn’t worry that Wang has suddenly done Michael Bay one better.
 Indeed, the ghostly Mrs. Fang is also literally very bare-bones, with the director offering practically no backstory about the dying title character other than the fact she was born in the Zhejiang sticks in 1948 and has been suffering from Alzheimer’s for eight years.
-Unable to speak anymore, she physically wastes away in front of the camera for 10 agonizing days while her loved ones comment on her situation as they scurry around her bed and the male members of the family occasionally go out fishing for sustenance.
+Unable to speak anymore, she physically wastes away in front of the camera over the course of 10 agonizing days while her loved ones comment on her situation as they scurry around her bed and the male members of the family occasionally go out fishing for sustenance.

 What little poetry there is comes more from what Wang tries to provoke in the viewer than what’s onscreen, with the shaky handheld and frequently penumbral aesthetic only reinforcing the mundane banality of the event, making this chronicle of Mrs Fang’s foretold death at once highly specific and completely universal.
-The unusually intimate documentary’s big win at Locarno can only further consolidate Wang’s reputation as one of the foremost nonfiction chroniclers from China, though no critic is likely to argue this is his best work.
+The unusually intimate documentary’s big win at Locarno can only further consolidate Wang’s reputation as one of the foremost nonfiction chroniclers from China, though no critic is likely to argue that this is his best work.

-But what are they all doing in that small room, huddled around that bed with its jarringly contemporary and aggressively colorful duvet?
+But what are they all doing in that small room, huddled around that bed with its jarringly contemporary, aggressively colorful duvet?
 The images might be frequently prosaic digital video shots, but the way in which Wang and co-editor Dominique Auvray string them together make it abundantly clear that the agony of death is preceded by the possibly even greater agony of the endless waiting for death to take hold.

 As if to contrast the oppressive claustrophobia surrounding Mrs. Fang’s slow slide into oblivion in her unadorned home, Wang occasionally follows some of the men in the family as they go out fishing at some nearby lakes.
 As framed by Wang and his fellow cinematographers Yang Wang and Kong Lihong, these excursions suggest a tiny bit more about where China finds itself today — and which Wang has extensively covered in his other films — as the fishermen rely on electrofishing to attract the animals and the waterways on which they fish aren’t idyllic spots in nature but rather remnants in a landscape where industrial buildings never seem far away.

 There is little attempt to connect the gathering of food (which involves killing) with Fang’s slow expiration other than the suggestion that life continues for Fang’s family.
-In a few instances, these scenes border on — pardon the pun — overkill, especially a minutes-long shot from behind of three fishermen walking as they make barely audible small talk that’s not even translated in the subtitles.
+In a few instances, these scenes border on — pardon the pun — overkill, especially a minutes-long shot from behind of three fishermen walking down a lakeside path as they make barely audible small talk that’s not even translated in the subtitles.

 Production companies: Ideale Audience, Wil Productions, All Ways Pictures, Documenta 14